rockettown1/katacoda-scenarios/js-intro/react1/step1.md

 **While we wait for this to finish**, let's quickly discuss what create-react-app actually is!

 A quick way to start working with the React library is to use a starter project.
-This will have all the files and config you need to get started. create-react-app is probably most popular starter project, especially for beginners.
+This will have all the files and config you need to get started. create-react-app is probably the most popular starter project, especially for beginners.
 Over the course of this session we will explore create-react-app in more detail.
 We will be using NPM (node package manager) to get code from this package.
-This particular demo uses a different package manager called Yarn.
-Don't let that confuse you, will be using NPM for our development.

 ### Whenever we would like to start a new React project